glomium/nodered/README.md

 # node-RED

-Node-RED installation with opc-ua installed on alpine-linux
+Node-RED installation with opc-ua installed on ubuntu